6 recommended OTC drugs

 • Hydrolyzed type II collagen — emerging evidence.

-Capsaicin creams — desensitize pain receptors with repeated application 3-4 times/day.
+Capsaicin creams — desensitize pain receptors with repeated application 3-4x/day.

 Non-pharmacological measures

-• Weight loss — reduces pressure on knees, hips.
+• Weight loss — reduces pressure on the knees, hips.

 • Moderate exercise — swimming, cycling, walking (not running).